 The PPP projects in Türkiye are supported by the relevant public institutions through different types of government guarantees or debt assumption mechanism.
-As per the data published on the website of the Presidency of the Republic of Türkiye Presidency of Strategy and Budget, more than 260 PPP projects, using four different PPP models, were completed in Türkiye since 1986.
-Among these models, the most frequently used model is Build-Operate-Transfer (BOT) model with 123 projects, followed by the Transfer of Operation Rights (TOR) model with 116 projects, the Build-Lease-Transfer (BLT) model with 18 projects and the Build-Operate (BO) model with five projects.
+As per the data published on the website of the Presidency of the Republic of Türkiye Presidency of Strategy and Budget, impementation agreements of more than 270 PPP projects, using four different PPP models, were executed in Türkiye since 1986.
+Among these models, the most frequently used model is Build-Operate-Transfer (BOT) model with 127 projects, followed by the Transfer of Operation Rights (TOR) model with 120 projects, the Build-Lease-Transfer (BLT) model with 18 projects and the Build-Operate (BO) model with 5 (five) projects.

-Transportation Projects:
+• Transportation Projects: